apache/nuttx/configs/teensy-2.0/README.txt

   directory!
 Make sure that the path to the correct cygwin.dll file precedes the path to the WinAVR binaries!

+Atmel Studio

+  Another option is to use the AVR toolchain provided within the Atmel Studio installation.
+Look in the Atmel/Studio directories and Program Files (x86) to find the tools in a subdirectory like toolchain/avr8/avr8-gnu-toolchain/bin.

 Linux:

   For Linux, there are widely available avr-gcc packages.
 On Ubuntu, use: